|

 a supervisor, the photo of the ad was emailed to the supervisor per her

 request, but so far nothing has happened.
-The fact

 is, the customer spent more than two hours attempting to have Best Buy fulfil